voyagersearch/voyager-py/processing/docs/create_saved_search.md

   - The default option is to create a new saved search.
   - A search name is required whether it already exists or not.
   - An existing saved search can be overwritten.
 To do this, enter a name and select and existing saved search.
-  - Only the saved searches that the user logged in to Voyager has permission to update will be listed.
+  - Only saved searches that the user logged in to Voyager has permission to update will be listed.
   - If the option to create a new saved search is selected and the name already exists, an error will occur and inform the user of this issue.
   - A saved search can be shared with other groups.
 The list of groups is populated based on the credentials of the user logged into Voyager.